kaditya25/game-engine/doc/tournament-instructions.md

 start position as quickly as possible.

 ## Important Dates
 - April 29: Pre-tournament starts.
-First day that your team may submit `student_autonomy_protocol` binaries
-- April 30: First pre-tournament evaluation date.
-Code tagged 'release' is evaluated at 9 am. 'release' code will be pulled and evaluated every week day at 9 am thereafter until the end of the pre-tournament.
+- April 30: First pre-tournament evaluation date. game-engine code tagged 'release' is evaluated at 9 am. 'release' code will be pulled and evaluated every week day at 9 am thereafter until the end of the pre-tournament.
 - May 12: Final pre-tournament evaluation at 9 am.
 Final map of arena released: this is the map that will be used on the day of the tournament.
-- May 13: Tournament code for both obstacle course and vision test must be tagged 'release' by 9 am.
+- May 13: Tournament code for both obstacle course (game-engine) and vision test must be tagged 'release' by 9 am.
 - May 14, Tournament day.
 9 am to 12 pm.

 ## Obstacle Course Notes